aframevr/aframe/docs/core/entity.md

 - to maintain state on the entity
 - for performance reasons, as it is typically faster to re-attach an entity to the scene, than to recreate it and all its descendants.

-For performance reasons, entity pools implemented by the [pool](pool) component detach entities in the pool when they are not in use.
+For performance reasons, entity pools implemented by the [pool][pool] component detach entities in the pool when they are not in use.

-Attachment to the THREE.js scene can also be controlled through the [attached](attached) component.
+Attachment to the THREE.js scene can also be controlled through the [attached][attached] component.

 ### `emit (name, detail, bubbles)`